kubernetes/client-go/README.md

   be supported by client-go.
 Everything they have in common will work.
 * `-` The Kubernetes cluster has features the client-go library can't use (additional API objects, etc).
+* `†` The cluster may be running APIs which are no longer included in the client, either because they were deprecated, or because they were alpha and abandoned.

 See the [CHANGELOG](./CHANGELOG.md) for a detailed description of changes between client-go versions.